 “It was just so tempting when your friends wanted to go grab something to eat,” Grace shared.
 “I figured out pretty quickly that if I kept spending money like this,I was going to be broke before we made it to midterms.”

 Grace is in good company.
 Many college freshmen have struggled with exactly the same issues.
 Here are Grace's thoughts on what she would say to her freshman self:

 - Time management is key.
 "As a freshman, you will want to do it all and experience as much as you can but you have to consider your responsibilities first.
 You don’t want to wake up at exam time and realize that you are really behind.”

 - Get involved.
 “I joined a couple of clubs.
 That was a good way to meet people outside of the people you meet at orientation.
 It’s a great way to get to know some upperclassmen.”

 - Be prepared for the "roommate thing."
 “I had not shared a room with someone in many years so it took some getting used to,” said Grace.
 “We put together a roommate contract the first day about things like expectations concerning bedtime, who could be in the room and when.
 Even with the written agreement, there were still challenges.”

 - Beware of the little expenditures.
 "Everything adds up real quick."

-Now is the time to talk with your teen.
-Encourage them to take Grace’s advice.
-Help them with strategies for balancing their new found freedom and the responsibility that goes with it.
+Encourage your teen to take Grace’s advice.
+Help them with strategies for balancing their newfound freedom and responsibility.

 Discuss potential risks and the difficult choices they may have to make.
-While it is inevitable that mistakes will be made, the goal is to prepare and empower your teen to enter into their freshman year with confidence.
+Mistakes are inevitable, but you can prepare and empower your teen to enter into their freshman year with confidence.
 In the end, experience will be their best teacher.